You are eligible to enter if you meet the following requirements at time of entry:

 Each year, hundreds of thousands of people use the world map to find Little Libraries.
 It may be the most important step you can take to get people to visit your Library!
 Easily register your library on the map.
 Include your charter number in your project to earn full points.

 How you are transforming the simple box to a lively, tech-enabled one?
 Show us your creativity.

 - Project Documentation (30 points)

-Story/Instructions - Show how you created your project, including images, screenshots, and/or a video demonstration of your solution working as intended.
-Ask yourself: “If I were a beginner reading this project, would I understand how to recreate it?”
+Show how you created your library, including images, screenshots, and/or a video demonstration of your solution working as intended.

 How to enter